cc231002/STMLproject/README.md

 # STMLproject

 The project is about a language detection model.
-It uses two machine learning models SVM and Naive bias
+It uses two machine learning models SVM and Naive bayes.

 ## Installations before running